bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="2.5in" height="2.5625in"} -->

-The X is overwritten by an O!
-While this would add a very interesting twist to the game, we're going to stick to the original rules for now.
+<p>The X is overwritten by an O!
+While this would add a very interesting
+twist to the game, we're going to stick to the original rules for now.</p>

-When you mark a square with a X or an O you aren't first checking to see if the square already has a X or O value.
+<p>When you mark a square with a X or an O you aren't first checking to see
+if the square already has a X or O value.
 You can fix this by returning early.
-You'll check to see if the square already has a X or an O. If the square is already filled, you will return in the handleClick function early--before it tries to update the board state.
+You'll check to see if the square already has a X or an O. If the square is already filled, you will return in the handleClick function early--before it tries to update the board state.</p>

 ```
 function handleClick(i) {